 CSA PGH TEAM:

 Casey Droege is a cultural producer and artist.
 Recently selected as one of Pittsburgh Magazine’s “40 Under 40," she was a curator for the 2014 Pittsburgh Biennial, is co-founder of CSA PGH, and founder of Six x Ate.
 Droege earned her MFA from Cranbrook Academy of Art and her BFA from the School of the Art Institute of Chicago.
 She is currently an Assistant Professor at AI Pittsburgh and Adjunct Professor at Carnegie Mellon University.
 Her work can be seen at www.caseydroege.com

-Corey Escoto (Packaging, Design, and Web) is an artist and Assistant Professor in Art and Design at Chatham University.
-He recently co-organized the 2012 Earth Day Bike Parade, a collaboration with environmental non-profits, student groups, and bike advocacy organizations.
-Corey’s personal studio work has been included in numerous national and international exhibitions, including Volume for Volume at Regina Rex in NY; The Hollow Center, Smack Mellon in NY; DeCollecting, at the FRAC Nord-Pais de Calais, Dunquerque, France; and Le Souvenir at ACC Gallery, Weimar, Germany.
-During his time in St. Louis he was selected to participate in the Great Rivers Biennial and was a recipient of the Gateway Foundation Grant.
+Corey Escoto is an artist and Assistant Professor in Art and Design at Chatham University.
+Corey’s personal studio work has been included in numerous national and international exhibitions, including Volume for Volume at Regina Rex in NY; Taymour Grahne Gallery, NY; The Hollow Center, Smack Mellon in Brooklyn; DeCollecting, at the FRAC Nord-Pais de Calais, Dunquerque, France; and Le Souvenir at ACC Gallery, Weimar, Germany.
+His work was featured in a solo show entitled Sleight of Hand as part of the Pittsburgh Biennial.